bigmistqke/trypticon/README.md

 # 🦖 [trypticon](https://tfwiki.net/mediawiki/images2/4/4f/TrypticonGenerations1.jpg)

-utility-functions to perform arithmetical operations on data with any shape.<br/>
+utility-functions to perform arithmetical operations on data with any shape:<br/>
-transform 1 object typesafe into the other.
+transform 1 object into the other

 ## Quick start